MaxHaertwig/SwiftyHolidays/README.md

 2020-03-31 07:00:00 +0000
 ```

-You can also use Swift's `Date` class.
+Swift's `Date` class can also be used.
 The related methods require a `TimeZone` to interpret the date.
-If you don't specify one, the default time zone for the given country (or state) will be used.
+If left unspecified, the default time zone for the given country (or state) will be used.

 ```swift
 import SwiftyHolidays